 The meeting was informed that a report is a presentation of facts and findings, as a basis for recommendations; written for a specific readership, and intended to be kept as a record.
-It was noted that reports are the only way through which committees document and communicate their activities officially to the House.
+She noted that it is the only way through which committees document and communicate their activities officially to the House.

-The facilitator informed the meeting that most of the activities conducted by the Committees result in a report whose confidentiality is paramount until it is Tabled in the Assembly.
+The presenter informed the meeting that most of the activities conducted by the Committees result in a report whose confidentiality is paramount until it is Tabled in the Assembly.